mtdowner/simple-website/README.md

 An ID attribute (used in the `<p>` element) can be used for styling one element, while the class attribute (used in the `<li>` element) is for styling all elements of the same class.

-Before the next step, make sure your file is saved by selecting Control+S or Command+S.
+Before the next step, make sure your file is saved.

 ## Open in browser